| | |

 Lastly, position a pencil over the top of the cup so that the heart drops down into the solution, being submerged completely.

-Make sure that the pipe cleaner is not touching the bottom or sides of the cup or a jar, so that they can grow as large as possible.
+Make sure that the pipe cleaner does not touch the bottom or sides of the cup or jar so that it can grow as large as possible.

 Watch the Valentine Heart Borax Crystals Grow